jburse/jekejeke-samples/README.md

 # What is this?

-This repostory contains mainly Prolog text samples for Jekejeke Prolog.
-Here and then you might see other artefacts such as Java code, SQL code, XML code, etc...
+This repostory contains Prolog text samples for Jekejeke Prolog.
+Here and then you might see other artefacts such as Java code, SQL code, XML documents, etc...

 The samples are organized along the main components of Jekejeke Prolog.
 We thus find samples for the Runtime Library,